Calibrator

 You can click the skill buttons to switch between Rest, Stand, and Walk to test the calibration effect.

-If you want to continue calibrating, please click the Calibration button, and the robot will return to the calibration state, with all servos immediately moving to their calibration positions.
+If you want to continue calibrating, please click the Calibration button, and the robot will return to the calibration mode, with all servos immediately moving to their calibration positions.

 Note: